 Scientists have found evidence of air pollution particles in the placentas of five women living in London.

-The research from Queen Mary’s University of London is the first evidence to show toxic particles can pass from a mother’s lungs to her placenta.
+The research comes from Queen Mary’s University of London.
+It provides the first evidence to show toxic particles can pass from a mother’s lungs to her placenta.

 Air Pollution Particles Found In Mothers’ Placentas, Study Says

 There is plenty of evidence to show the potential harmful effects of pollution on unborn babies.
-We tend to think air pollution is worse in cities, but it’s also a problem in rural and country areas.
+We tend to think air pollution is worse in cities.
+It’s also a problem in rural and country areas.

 Air pollution comes from a number of sources: